 If you need a break and want to do something less adventurous, take a ride on the Mark Twain Riverboat.

 This super cute ride takes them on a journey where they will see Winnie the Pooh and all of his friends.
 You can also meet Winnie the Pooh nearby.

-Fantasyland is the main focal point of all of Disneyland and this is where you will find most of the crowds.
+Fantasyland is the main focal point of all Disneyland and this is where you will find most of the crowds.

 Here you will find some of Disneyland’s most popular rides: Peter Pan’s Flight, Pinocchio’s Daring Journey, Mad Tea Party, Matterhorn Bobsleds, Dumbo and It’s A Small World among others.
-MICKEY’S TOONTOWN

-Those bringing small children to Disneyland for the first time, you will want to visit Mickey’s Toontown.
+For those bringing small children to Disneyland for the first time, you will want to visit Mickey’s Toontown.

 You will be able to tour the homes of Mickey and Minnie where everything is cartoon-like.
 Be sure to explore with your hands because many features are interactive!

-Tomorrowland is also where you will find Star Tours, another Star Wars themed ride outside of Galaxy’s Edge.
+Tomorrowland is also where you will find Star Tours, another Star Wars-themed ride outside of Galaxy’s Edge.

 If you are traveling to Disneyland with the kids (and even if you aren’t), you will have a blast at Buzz Lightyear’s Astro Blasters.

 This place is pretty amazing and filled with plenty to do and see as it is now the largest land in all of Disneyland.

-Black Spire Outfitters is full of clothing, Dok-Ondar’s Den of Antiquities has some great hard to find items, and you won’t want to miss Creature Stall for all things Star Wars.
+Black Spire Outfitters is full of clothing, Dok-Ondar’s Den of Antiquities has some great hard-to-find items, and you won’t want to miss Creature Stall for all things Star Wars.

 Your first trip to Disneyland is going to be an amazing experience as long as you plan your trip in advance.
 We hope that this guide to planning your first Disneyland trip is helpful!